 Trade approved scales are required when selling baked goods by weight.

-Scales help ensure baked goods consistently turn out the same for each batch, which is important for a catering business.
+Weighing scales help ensure baked goods consistently turn out the same for each batch, which is important for a catering business.
 A standardised production process and using the same recipe means the finished product will be similar every time, which means customers can expect the same product when they return.

 See are article on using a scale for weighing pizza for more information.

 The decision to not weigh ingredients can also lead to an increase in product waste.
 Catering for events such as weddings requires intricate planning and precise ingredient weighing to ensure each portion is the same and at the same high standard.
 By using a scale, you can accurately divide the total weight of ingredients by the number of portions to ensure consistency per portion.

 Choose the best baking scale for your needs

 There are many baking scales available, and each one offers different features, capacities and readabilities.
 It’s important to know what you need and want, along with how much money you plan to spend.

 Here are some of our tips on choosing the best scale for your needs: